energy-code/academic/content/post/WFH_C19.md

 If you have roommates and do not have separate areas there are a few strategies you can try.

 - Consider working on staggered schedules.
-This strategy also helps if there isn&#39;t enough workspace available.
+This strategy also helps if there isn't enough workspace available.
 - Headphones are very helpful to block out some distractions.
 Instrumental music is usually best, but you can also try white/brown/pink noise if music is distracting to you.
 Check the Tools section for a few suggestions.
 - Set up ground rules on when you can interrupt someone while working.
 - If you love the isolation the office cubicle provides, you can make a cardboard cubicle with a [poster tri-fold](https://www.target.com/p/elmers-trifold-corrugate-project-display-board-28x40/-/A-15058100).